amyasnikov/validity/docs/entities/selectors.md

 * Site filter
 * Tenant filter

 All of this are some properties of the device that you can filter by.
 In any of these fields you can use multiple values.
-Multiple values in a single field have `OR` logic (and this is completely independent from Multi-filter operation).
+Multiple values in a single field have `OR` logic (and this is completely independent of Multi-filter operation).
 For instance, if you have Location filter "`room-403`, `room-404`", this will select both the devices from room 403 and from 404.

 #### Dynamic Pairs
 This field manages the creation of dynamic pairs during the test.
-For now it has 2 possible values:
+For now, it has 2 possible values:

 * **NO** - dynamic pairs won't be created
 * **By name** - dynamic pairs will be created according to the **Device Name Filter** value